MarkCondello/dev-notes/WP/Guttenburg/index.md

 ```

 ## Loading front end CSS / JS assets
-By leveraging the `render_callback` (like it was mentioned under the *Delegate saving block data to PHP* title ) we can load our scripts and styles specific for that block.
+By leveraging the `render_callback` (like it was mentioned under the *Delegate saving block data to PHP* title ) we can load our scripts and styles which are specific for the block.
 In this example our callback is called `theHTML`, and this is where we load the extra assets:
 ```
  public function theHTML($attrs)